-The Eucomed Code provides specific guidance on some key compliance areas, including gifts, sponsoring healthcare professionals to attend scientific meetings and the level of subsidy, entertainment and hospitality associated with such events.
-The provisions of the Eucomed Code are enforced through a self-regulatory regime operated mainly at the national level.
-Where no dispute resolution mechanism exists under a national applicable code, the Eucomed Compliance Panel may rule on the dispute.
-Eucomed members should require that third-party intermediaries, who interact with healthcare professionals in connection with the sale, promotion or any other activity involving their products, comply with standards equivalent to the Eucomed Code.
+The MedTech Europe Code provides specific guidance on some key compliance areas, including gifts, engaging healthcare professionals as consultants, sponsoring scientific meetings and the level of subsidy, entertainment and hospitality associated with such events.
+The provisions of the MedTech Europe Code are enforced through a self-regulatory regime operated mainly at national level.
+Where no dispute resolution mechanism exists under a national applicable code, the MedTech Europe Compliance Panel may rule on the dispute.
+MedTech Europe members should require that third-party intermediaries, who interact with healthcare professionals in connection with the sale, promotion or any other activity involving their products, comply with standards equivalent to the MedTech Europe Code.